MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-investigate.md

 ---
-title: Investigate cloud app risks and suspicious activity
+title: Classic portal -  Investigate cloud app risks and suspicious activity
-description: This article provides an outline of the process for investigating alerts, issues, and suspicious activities by using Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides an outline of the process for investigating alerts, issues, and suspicious activities by using Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Investigate cloud app risks and suspicious activity
+# Classic portal: Investigate cloud app risks and suspicious activity

 [!INCLUDE [Banner for top of topics](includes/banner.md)]